Rigidity of contracting map using harmonic map heat flow: introduction

-where $\Ric^\phi=\Ric+\nabla^2 \phi$. \end{enumerate} If $f:M\to N$ is a smooth map so that $g-f^*h$ is $2$-nonnegative, then $f$ is either an isometry with constant weight $\phi$ or is homotopically trivial.
-In particular, if $f$ is homotopically non-trivial, then $\phi$ is constant and $M,N$ are Einstein manifolds with positive sectional curvature. \end{thm}
+where $\Ric^\phi=\Ric+\nabla^2 \phi$. \end{enumerate} If $f:M\to N$ is a smooth map which is not is homotopically trivial so that $g-f^*h$ is $2$-nonnegative, then we must have $m\leq n$ and \begin{enumerate} \item[(I)] if $n>m$, then $f$ is a Riemanian submersion; \item[(II)] if $m=n$, then $f$ is a local isometry and $\phi$ is a constant on each connected component of $M$.
+Moreover, $M,N$ are Einstein manifolds with positive sectional curvature. \end{enumerate} \end{thm}

 \begin{rem} We remark here that since condition (b) holds for arbitrary points and unit vector, it is equivalent to say that the minimum of weighted Ricci curvature lower bound of $g$ is larger than or equal to the maximum of the Ricci curvature of $h$. \end{rem}